©

 Bio

-She has exhibited her work in the US, Europe, and China, including C24 Gallery, Tanja Grunert, Lehman College Art Gallery, Calandra Institute, Ivy Brown Gallery, White Box, BRIC Arts Media (New York); Torrance Art Museum (Los Angeles); Chelsea Space (London); Galerie Arnaud Lefebvre (Paris); Färgfabriken (Stockholm), Pari&Dispari (Milan and Reggio Emilia); Pesaro Film Festival (Pesaro); Turin International Book Fair (Turin); MuSA Museum (Pietrasanta); Palazzo delle Esposizioni (Lucca); Kwai Fung Hin Art Gallery (Hong Kong).
+Bergamini has exhibited in the US, Europe, and China, including C24 Gallery, Tanja Grunert, Lehman College Art Gallery, Calandra Institute, Ivy Brown Gallery, White Box, BRIC Arts Media (New York); Torrance Art Museum (Los Angeles); Chelsea Space (London); Galerie Arnaud Lefebvre (Paris); Färgfabriken (Stockholm), Pari&Dispari (Milan and Reggio Emilia); Pesaro Film Festival (Pesaro); Turin International Book Fair (Turin); MuSA Museum (Pietrasanta); Palazzo delle Esposizioni (Lucca); Kwai Fung Hin Art Gallery (Hong Kong).

-Her co-curation for the project 'BAU 18 Container of Contemporary Culture' is now part of the archives of Mart and Museo del Novecento in Italy and Printed Matter and the Center for Book Arts in NYC.
+Her video "Remember" was included in the 'Best in Short - Contemporary Italian Animation' selection during the 55th edition of the Pesaro Film Festival, and her co-curation for the art project 'BAU 18 Container of Contemporary Culture' is now part of the archives of Mart Museo and Museo del Novecento in Italy and Printed Matter and the Center for Book Arts in NYC.